ayjays132/PhillOS/README.md

 The `cli` directory provides a TypeScript command line interface.
 Run `npx ts-node cli/phillos-cli.ts` with the subcommands below or embed the `PhillosCLI` class in your own tools.
 Global flags `--cloud`, `--provider <name>`, and `--api-key <key>` control cloud AI usage.

+All CLI commands sanitize their arguments before spawning any child processes.
+Inputs containing shell metacharacters like `;`, `|`, or `&` will be rejected to prevent command injection.

 Example commands:
 ```bash
 npx ts-node cli/phillos-cli.ts agent "open files"